aydos/gminzip/README.md

 * ALWAYS take backups
 * Only "css,htm,html,js,json,svg,xml" files can minified
 * Minifying a file overwrite the original
+* To minify the minified files may cause problems
 * GMinZip is recursive by default
-* If no -z file specified, file types in the -m option are zipped
-* To minify the minified files may cause problems
-* May have problems with large files (use maxsize option)
+* No Default for -m and -z options

 ## TODO